Universal scaling limits for spin networks via martingale methods: Fully connected models

 and is therefore converging to zero in the limit of infinite layers (blankets).
 Introducing some useful additional notation

 we immediately see that the Hamiltonian of the IO model satisfies

-and can be therefore approximated by energy functions that are supported by the magnetisation eigenstates, similarly to what conjectured by Mezard and Virasoro in \cite{MezVir} for the SK model.
+and can be therefore approximated by energy functions that are supported by the magnetisation eigenstates, similarly to what conjectured Mezard and Virasoro in \cite{MezVir} for the SK model.
 This is important, as it allows to work also in the thermodynamic limit using well known methods \cite{Dembo}.
-Most important, we found that under Gibbs measure the fields are bounded from above/below by the set of parameters \cite{FranchiniSPA2021,FranchiniSPA2023,FranchiniRSBwR2023}
+Most importantly, we found that under Gibbs measure the fields can be approximated by the parameter matrices

 in the thermodynamic limit, and that the sub-blanket average

 will converge to an average over magnetisation eigenstates with given eigenvalue.
 This last step allows to actually compute the interface averages numerically as function of the parameters by applying the recursion in Eq. (\ref{eq:therecursion}) for each layer and sub--layer.